-Interestingly, out of four top magazines analyzed only one reflected on Merdeka (Independence).
-However, the context wasn't to give a historical background of how independence was achieved in this country.
-The articled interviewed three youths who preferred to maintain the image of a sub culture youth that has been seen as deviant here.
+Interestingly, out of four top magazines analyzed only one reflected on Merdeka (Independence) which is celebrated on 31st August.
+The article interviewed three youths, presumably, for preferring to maintain a sub-cultural youth image that is seen as deviant here.
 The interviewer asked them why they still keep that image despite the society's rebuff of them.
-The youth felt that since we are ready independent and free as a nation and as citizens they are free to exert their rights and freedom to express.
-The media reinforces popular prejudices about youth.
-Although this group of youth were given space to voice their perspective, the interviewer's patronizing final question "The image that you have is not Malay culture but copied from the West.
-Don't you think you have not become independent yet but still tied to western culture?"
-The answer given by the youth is that it is their choice and they are free to choice.
+The youths replied that as an independent and free nation, citizens are free to exert their rights and freely express themselves.
+Although this group of youth were given space to voice there perspective, the interviewer's patronizing final question "The image that you have is not Malay culture but copied from the West.
+Don't you think you have not become independent and still tied to western culture?"
+The answer given by the youth is that it is their choice and they are free to choose.
+The media often reinforce popular prejudices about youth.